prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 "Absolutely.

-I'm awfully sorry about the odor though.
+But, I'm awfully sorry about the odor though.

 That must bother you."

 "Don't!

 Please don't."

 "Look at them," he said.